 Line Of Duty Season 5: What We Know So Far...

-Get the latest details on the fifth helping of the hit police drama.
+Get the latest details on the fifth helping of the hit police drama and listen to our interview with Martin Compston above.

 Last year we were given the news that Line Of Duty had been commissioned for another two series, which meant those obsessed with the police drama still had many more nail-biting moments to come.

-Since then, we've been treated to a 15-second teaser trailer, and even been given a first look at new cast members.
+Since then, we've been treated to a 15-second teaser trailer, and been given a first look at new cast members AND spoken to Martin Compston - who plays Steve Arnott in the hit series - about what we can expect.

 As we wait with baited breath to see just what AC-12 will have to tackle next, here's what we know about Series 5 so far...

-Yes, the storyline is very much in the bag with Martin Compston - who plays Steve Arnott - calling it: "IMMENSE".
+Yes, the storyline is very much in the bag with Martin Compston calling it: "IMMENSE".

 Also its a long way out hate to be that guy, but after dinner with Line of Duty master puppeteer Jed Mercurio, Series 5 storyline is IMMENSE— martin compston (@martin_compston) July 31, 2017